 Posting about a new job before you have given notice to your current employer can cause all kinds of headaches.
 Especially if there are non-compete or non-solicitation issues involved.
 The last thing you want as you break it off with your current company and start that exciting new gig is to have a social media post cause an issue and your soon-to-be new employer revokes your dream job offer.

 There are many reasons workers are looking to make a change in employment in this economy.
 While many workers are deciding to make a change for better pay or other factors that improve their work life, there can be some pitfalls if a worker fails to understand how a voluntary resignation impacts the pay and benefits they can receive after they call it quits.
 Before a worker resigns, it’s a good idea to make sure the employee understands the terms of any severance package offer made by the employer, and/or whether their resignation has a notice period or is impacted by other contractual limits such as a non-compete or non-solicitation agreement.
-The attorneys of Freking Myers & Reul can help.
+Freking Myers & Reul's employment attorneys in Cincinnati, Ohio can help.